Information Resources for Violence, Trauma, and Abuse

 SAMHSA School and Campus Health Programs

-Offers information and resources on challenges faced by children and youth, such as those related to bullying, mental health, substance abuse, and violence.
-Includes the Substance Abuse and Mental Health Services Administration (SAMHSA) bullying and substance use prevention tools for educators and parents.
-Provides an overview of the Federal Commission on School Safety (FCSS), a program designed to reduce violence and bullying, and promote school safety to prevent depression, anxiety, self-harm, and suicide in students.
+Offers information and resources on challenges faced by children and youth, such as those related to bullying, mental health, substance use, and violence.
+Highlights several Substance Abuse and Mental Health Services Administration (SAMHSA) programs for educators and parents, including Project AWARE, Trauma-Informed Services in Schools (TISS), and the campaign "Talk.
+They Hear You."

 Sponsor: Substance Abuse and Mental Health Services Administration (SAMHSA)